|

 my way to Cooper River and the rising sun that began to finger the morning tides of the harbor, to dance along the spillways

 of palmetto fronds and water oaks until the street itself burst into the first flame of morning.”
+Not only does he put the reader right there

 hurling papers from his bike, he does so with a creative and unique use of words.
+Scene setting challenged me greatly.
+In

 writing my travel mystery Hera’s Revenge, I’ve had to evaluate each